Sick leave: Poland

 In Poland, employees receive 80% of their normal pay while on sick leave (100% in some specific cases).
 For the first 33 days in a calendar year (or 14 days, in case of employees who are over 50 years old), this is covered by the employer.
 After that, the payment is made by the Social Insurance Institution (ZUS).
 A medical certificate is required in every case.
+During the sick leave in Poland employees are protected from termination of employment.
+The employment contract with a sick employee can be dissolved only after expiration of protection periods regulated in art.
+53 of the Labor Code, which depend on employee's service length at the company.
+The longest protection period may last up to 182 days of sick leave (or 270 days in the case of illness during pregnancy or tuberculosis) and may be prolonged for another 3 months if employee applies for rehabilitation benefit from social security.

 Sweden

 Sweden has paid sick leave.
 Prior to 2019 the first sick day (sjukdag) was unpaid, whereas since 2019 a deduction (sjukdagsavdrag) of 20% of a worker's average weekly pay is made, which is intended to make the system fairer for non-salaried workers.
 After that day a minimum of 80% of the income is paid for 364 days and 75% for a further maximum 550 days.
 Collective employment contracts may specify a higher payment.
 A medical doctor must certify the illness no later than one week after the first sick day.
 The parent of a sick child (under 12) can get paid leave to care for the child (termed "temporary parental leave").
 In that case the first day is also paid.
 The state pays all these benefits, except for the first two weeks of sick leave for employees, which is paid by the employer.